Bar charts visualize your data as horizontal bars, similar to Column Charts (vertical bars).

 Bar charts allow you to View and Stack attributes while measuring a particular metric.

-A. In the example above we’re visualizing average test scores and counts of tests passed (measures) by the User attribute.
+A. In the example below we’re visualizing average test scores and counts of tests passed (measures) by the User attribute.

 - Measure: Sum of Activity Count.

 - Viewed by: “User Manager” – this represents team activities as each bar.

 - Stacked by: “User” – this represents each team members’ activities contribution by the colored bands within each bar.

 Here, we see that Trevor’s team has the most activities and that Elay has contributed the most to his team’s activities count.

 The Customize option allows you to customize the visual aspects of the chart:

 - Color: Change the color of the stacked attribute.